mmichaell23/island-bomber/README.md

 # Island Bomber Game

-A third-person action game where you navigate a large island and throw bombs with different abilities to defeat enemies that can also throw bombs back at you.
+A top-down action game where you navigate a large island and throw bombs with different abilities to defeat enemies that can also throw bombs back at you.

 ![Image](https://github.com/user-attachments/assets/348ca735-c83a-4a56-9090-9d293a314ec9)

 ## Game Features

 ### Core Gameplay
-- Third-person perspective gameplay with 3D-like effects
+- top-down perspective gameplay with 3D-like effects
 - Large island environment with trees, palm trees, rocks, and water spots
 - Physics-based movement with acceleration and deceleration
 - Jumping mechanics with gravity and bouncing effects